Sinfolke/ispa-parser/README.md

-# ISC-parser
+# ispa
 ### Warning
   something you may find here may not be actually implemented for now, It helps to have strict plans and quicks up implementation when you have it's details
 ### What is this
- ISC (Independent Standalone Parser) is the parser which generates code that doesn't rely on any library.
-The output are some files you may link to your project.
-The output interface is not complex and inside your code you simply instance the class, paste in the input and get a ready tree.
-You also don't usually need to interact with the parser during parsing process as usually everything may be done in the ISC interface.
+ ispa (Independent Standalone Parser) is a declarative language to generate parser from a rule.
+Generated parser doesn't rely on any library, the output is a direct logic of your rule.
+The output aims to be simple and minimalistic, while maintain the most of opportunities you could gain out.
+With the common language logic (CLL) inside you don't generally need to interact with the parser - that's what makes it standalone and those easer to learn.
+AST construction is done with simple data blocks - you just specify how the data of your rule should be stored in the token/rule.
  Example of output see in ```concepts/output-example```
 ### How to implement project
- The language of parser is C++
+ The language ispa written is C++
  1. Make sure the syntax definion is done
  2. Do bootstrap.
 Write the parser for the syntax of this parser
  3. Begin to write the main code of the parser